 People often ask me, "What does God's voice sound like?"
 Hmmm, God sounds like…well, He sounds like God!
-So perhaps the best way to discern His voice is to get to know Him via His word.
-If you will memorize and meditate passages that describe His character and purposes, and if you will get to know Him by really getting to know Jesus by reading the Gospels over and over, you will improve immensely in your ability to discern His voice.
+So one of the best ways to discern His voice is to get to know Him via His written word.
+If you will memorize and meditate passages that describe His character and purposes, and if you will get to know God as revealed in Jesus by reading the Gospels over and over, you will immensely improve your ability to recognize His voice.
 Take 1 Corinthians 13, Galatians 5:22-23, for example.
-These passages us some wonderful filters for determining whether what we are hearing is God.
+These passages supply us some wonderful filters for determining whether what we are hearing is really God.
 If Paul says, for example, that "love is patient, love is kind, etc." and God is love as we are told in 1 John 4:16, then don't you suppose God's words to you will be characterized by patience, kindness, etc.?
-You get the picture, I think, yet many believers somehow believe that God's voice is always confrontational, rather hard, etc. What's wrong with this picture!?
-And Galatians tells us that the fruit of God (His Spirit) is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
-That tells me that God's voice will be loving, joyful, patient, kind, good, faithful, gentle and not filled with rage or anything out of control.
-I hope this is "messing with" some of you!
+You get the picture, I think, yet many believers somehow believe that God's voice is always confrontational, rather harsh, etc. What's wrong with this picture!?
+Galatians tells us that the fruit of God (His Spirit) is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
+That tells us that God's voice will be loving, joyful, patient, kind, good, faithful, gentle and not filled with rage or anything out of control.

-Now add to these passages like others like 1 Corinthians 14:3 and Ephesians 4:29 that tell us how we are to speak to one another and it will help open your ears to hearing His encouragement and frequent expressions of love for you.
-This in turn will help you begin to hear Him for the sake of relationship not just direction and guidance.
+Also, passages like 1 Corinthians 14:3 (prophecy, God's voice given through His people builds up, comforts and encourages!) and Ephesians 4:29 (which tells us how we are to speak to one another and hence how God will speak to us), help to open your ears to hearing God's voice as one of encouragement and expressions of love for you.
+This in turn will help you begin to hear Him for just the sake of relationship, not just direction and guidance.

-And speaking of "guidance," even the word guidance seems like an inappropriate term to me when applied to our relationship with God.
-To me it speaks of my asking for something to do in a way that implies that I view myself as a slave, not a son, or else it speaks of a basically independent life in which I "check in with the boss" and then rush out to do what He wants on my own.
-It seems to me rather that “guidance” is what will flow out of a continuing conversation with God as we walk with Him throughout our day.
-As we converse with Him, we discuss our life’s direction in the light of His heart and purposes and it unfolds before us.
+And speaking of "guidance," we must be careful not to think of it as merely coming to God for something to do for Him.
+That smacks more of a slave mentality than of a son or daughter in conversation with their Father about life and life choices.
+Some of the teaching about guidance that I have heard or read sounds more like hearing God is more about "checking in with the boss" then going out to do what he said in a basically independent manner.
+It seems to me rather that guidance is what will flow out of a continuing conversation with God as we walk with Him throughout our day.
+As we converse with Him, we discuss our life’s direction in the light of His heart and purposes and the best way unfolds before us.
 This to me is what Jesus was describing in John 5:17-19.
 Yes, there is submission to God’s purposes, but it’s the submission of a deeply loved and therefore loving son or daughter, not the servile, self-interested submission of a slave!
-And yes, living as a slave smacks of profound self-interest since the obedience comes in order to preserve or gain something for oneself rather than because of true love and desire to serve the interests of the Father whom we love!
+And yes, living as a slave reeks of profound self-interest because a slave obeys in order to preserve or gain something for him/herself rather than other-oriented love and a desire to serve the interests of the loving Father.
 Think about it and you will discern that what I write here is true.

 I close with a few quotes from Smith Wigglesworth that I have given in an earlier blog--just good reminders on what God sounds like (from Smith Wigglesworth Speaks to Students).

 On my next post I will continue to write about hearing God's voice.
-We will look at the place of surrender and stillness in learning this.
+We will look at how surrender and stillness aid us in hearing Him.

 Listening for Papa's kind voice,